 - contains any component which is known to be carcinogenic, mutagenic or reprotoxin (CMR).

 Drew Marine’s recommended cleaners for cargo hold cleaning and external surface/deck wash are compliant with the MARPOL Annex V Amendments.
 For additional information on our recommended cargo hold cleaners for bulk carriers, contact your Drew Marine representative.

-For a copy of IMO’s Simplified overview of the discharge provisions of the revised MARPOL Annex V (resolution MEPC.201(62)), which will enter into force on 1 January 2013.
+For a copy of IMO’s simplified overview of the discharge provisions of the revised MARPOL Annex V (resolution MEPC.201(62)), which will entered into force on 1 January 2013.
 CLICK HERE.

 Refrigerant Industry Update

 The United States’ original planning called for elimination of R-22 by 2015 by stair-stepping the amount of